fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 > [short version]
+>
 > Allah ﷻ  created jinns from fire.
+Jinns live on the same planet as humans.
+Jinn are able to see humans, humans are not able to see the jinn.
+There is a rule for the jinn not to cross the barrier between their world and human world, and the tresspassers will be asked for it.
+>
 > The community of the jinn race were like those of humans, but then corruption and injustice among them increased and all warnings sent by God were ignored.
 Consequently, God sent his angels to battle the infidel jinn.
 Only a few jinn survived, and were ousted to far islands or to the mountains.
 With the revelation of Islam, the jinn were given a new chance to access salvation.
-However, because of their prior creation, the jinn would attribute themselves to a superiority over humans and envy them for their place and rank on earth.
+>
 > Jinn can be bad and they also can be good and righteous jinn who worship God alone.
-> Jinn are able to see humans, humans are not able to see the jinn.
-There is a rule for the jinn not to cross the barrier between their world and human world, and the tresspassers will be asked for it.
+>
+> Satan was the best among jinns but he transgressed and disobeyed Allah, and swore to be an enemy to Adam and his descendands.

 ### Who are the Jinn?

 Allah created jinns from smokeless fire 🔥, the edge of the flame.
 Jinns live in the same earth as we do but they are hidden from our sight.
-Humans cannot see jinns, jinns can see humans but they cannot see angels.
+Humans cannot see jinns, jinns can see humans and jinns cannot see angels.

 The lives of jinn are very similar to the humans, they eat, they drink, they marry, they have their children, and even they are instructed and guided the same way as humans.
 We can understand this statement by the following verse of Surah Al-An’am.